GlycanAge is a biological age test paired with expert advice to help guide your wellness.

 Summary

-• The majority of women will start natural menopause between the ages of 45 and 55.
+The majority of women will enter menopause between the ages of 45 and 55.
 Menopause occurs when a woman's ovaries have run out of functioning eggs, and she has not had a period for 12 months in a row.

 Introduction

-Many women mistakenly think that menopause is something that only starts in their 50s when it can.
-In fact, it can happen at any time and for many different reasons.
+You might think that all women start menopause in their 50s.
+When in fact, it can happen at any time and for many different reasons.
 Most women's menopause age will be between 45 and 55, but it can sometimes take place earlier.
-For example, one of the youngest women diagnosed with menopause in the UK was only 15.
-However, this was a rare occurrence caused by an unfortunate case of premature ovarian failure.
+For example, one of the youngest women diagnosed with menopause in the UK was only 15, and this was a rare occurrence caused by an unfortunate case of premature ovarian failure.

 Menopause can start for various reasons, but it happens naturally due to lower hormone levels.
 In addition, some women may experience menopause due to medical conditions (like the young 15-year-old), a required surgery that removes the ovaries or uterus, cancer treatments, or even genetic reasons.

-This article will explore why menopause starts when to expect menopause, and the symptoms to look out for.
-Armed with a bit of female health knowledge, you can reduce the chances of menopause catching you off guard and prepare yourself for entering your next phase of post-menstruation life.
+This article will explore menopause, why it happens, when it starts, and the symptoms to look out for.
+Armed with the necessary knowledge, you can prepare yourself for entering the next phase of post-menstruation life.

 A woman holding a medical model of a human uterus

-During the first half of a female's menstrual cycle, a reproductive hormone called follicle-stimulating hormone (FSH) is responsible for growing the ovarian follicles (eggs).
-However, as menopause approaches, the remaining eggs become resistant to FSH, and the ovaries dramatically decrease estrogen production.
+During the first half of the menstrual cycle, a reproductive hormone called follicle-stimulating hormone (FSH) is responsible for growing the ovarian follicles (eggs).
+However, as menopause approaches, the remaining eggs become resistant to FSH, and the ovaries dramatically decrease oestrogen production.

 The hormone oestrogen impacts many parts of the body – including the uterus, bones, breasts, heart, blood vessels, skin and brain.
-It is understood that this drop in estrogen production is the cause of many symptoms associated with menopause.
-In addition, testosterone production also decreases during menopause, which is the hormone involved with sex drive.
+It is understood that this drop in oestrogen production is the cause of many symptoms associated with menopause.

 A close-up of a woman with an abdominal hysterectomy scar

-Not all women will experience natural menopause – some experience induced menopause due to medical causes.
+Not all women will experience natural menopause.
 Menopause brought on due to medical causes can be a result of surgery or medical treatments.
 The symptoms of menopause can be more severe for women going through surgical or medical menopause than if they were to go through menopause naturally.

 There are some instances when premenopausal women undergo surgical menopause due to their ovaries needing to be surgically removed.
-This procedure is known as a bilateral oophorectomy and results in an abrupt menopause.
-The majority of bilateral oophorectomies are performed due to cancer, such as ovarian cancer, cervical cancer and endometrial (cancer of the uterus).
+This can be due to ovarian cancer, cervical cancer and uterine cancer.
 However, the procedure is occasionally required for noncancerous conditions, like endometriosis, fibroids, or infections.

 The surgical removal of the uterus (known as a hysterectomy) can sometimes, but not always, include a bilateral oophorectomy.
-A hysterectomy that does not require the ovaries also to be removed will usually not result in menopause.
-Instead, the ovaries will often continue to function, although menses will stop once the uterus has been removed.
+A hysterectomy that does not remove ovaries will usually not result in menopause.
+Instead, the ovaries will often continue to function, although periods will stop once the uterus has been removed.

 A couple of other common surgeries involving the removal of both ovaries include abdominal resection and total pelvic exenteration: